mcjambi/Typescript_Quick_Start/README.md

 # Typescript Quick Start

 Love NodeJS and Typescript?
 Use this repo to start quickly, and saving your time.
+If you think my Repo is useful, go to https://www.jamviet.com/hoc-typescript.html and give me a comment :D

 ## How to run?